floriandejonckheere/kozo/README.md

 See [TUTORIAL.md](TUTORIAL.md) for a quick tutorial on how to work with Kozo.

+## Documentation

+A documentation site is provided at `docs/`.
+Run `bundle exec jekyll serve` to build and serve the site locally.
+Once pushed to Github, the documentation site is automatically built and published.

 ## Release

 Update the changelog and bump the version using the `bin/version` tool.